XRPLF/xrpl-dev-portal/content/tutorials/use-specialized-payment-types/use-payment-channels.md

 }
 ```

-After the transaction is included in a validated ledger, either party can look up the currently-scheduled expiration of the channel using the [account_channels method][].
+After the transaction is included in a validated ledger, either party can look up the currently-scheduled expiration of the channel using the [account_channels method](../../references/http-websocket-apis/public-api-methods/account-methods/account_channels.md).
 Be sure to specify `"ledger_index": "validated"` to get data from the latest validated ledger version.

 Example `account_channels` response: